Null Lens™

 by customer systems.

 Every Lens response includes a signed integrity block.
-Customer systems can rebuild the canonical AIR payload, hash it, and verify the returned Ed25519 signature locally using the published Lens public key.
+Customer systems can rebuild the canonical record payload, hash it, and verify the returned Ed25519 signature locally using the published Lens public key.

 Payload hash